Funding Options

 If you would qualify for the subsidy for Summer quarter based on your assistantship or fellowship support for Summer, but you have no health insurance charge for Summer, and there was a quarter during the same academic year when you had a charge but no subsidy, you may still be eligible to receive a subsidy.
 You would need to have been enrolled for that prior quarter.
 If all of your Cardinal Care charges from prior quarters within the same academic year were paid by subsidy, fellowship, department, or other funding sources (i.e. not paid out of pocket), you would not be eligible for an additional subsidy based on your Summer assistantship or fellowship support.
 To request a review for eligibility, please send an email to cardinalcaresubsidy@stanford.edu.

 Yes.
-Graduate students receiving non-tuition stipend from outside sources equivalent to or more than $6,327 per quarter for 2023–24 academic year are eligible for 100% subsidy.
-Graduate students receiving non-tuition stipend from outside sources equivalent to or more than $2,530.80 but less than $6,327 per quarter for 2023–24 academic year are eligible for 50% subsidy.
+Graduate students receiving non-tuition stipend from outside sources equivalent to or more than $6,327 in fall quarter of the 2024-25 academic year are eligible for 100% subsidy.
+Graduate students receiving non-tuition stipend from outside sources equivalent to or more than $2,530.80 but less than $6,327 in fall quarter of the 2024-25 academic year are eligible for 50% subsidy.
 This includes direct stipend payments to students that are entered as info only aid lines in GFS.
 If the outside fellowship provides funding for health insurance, those funds should be used, and the subsidy would provide for any remaining health insurance charge up to the student’s maximum eligibility.
+The qualifying dollar amount may be updated in subsequent quarters if the university minimum salary rates for assistantships are changed.

 Short answer: NO. Read on for more details.
 If you are enrolled in a degree program, the funding that you receive for tuition, required fees and qualified expenses for books and supplies is not considered taxable income.
 Stanford considers the health insurance charge to be a required fee.
 See IRS Publication 970, page 5, Tax Free Scholarships and Fellowship Grants for more details.
 However, your subsidy will be included on your 1098-T in Box 5.
 The 1098-T is designed to support eligibility for education tax credits, and not for reporting taxable income (although it often gets used that way).
 Health insurance does not count as a qualified expense for education credits (See IRS Publication 970, page 17, Expenses that Don’t Qualify, for more details.)
 For more information about the 1098-T visit this Student Services Center page.